Rock Machine MC criminal allegations and incidents: Quebec

-In spring of 2013, raids by the Sûreté du Québec led to the arrests of fifteen members of the Rock Machine from two separate chapters and several members of the SS Elite Motorcycle Club (a Rock Machine support club) were also arrested on narcotics charges in an operation against a large network of narcotics traffickers who operated in Montérégie.
-In 2014, Quebec Police arrested two members of the Rock Machine during a raid in Montreal, they seized three "cuts" displaying Rock Machine colours and patches and "significant" amounts of narcotics.
 On April 8, 2014, Sûreté du Québec carried out 4 raids in the municipalities of Saint-Rémi, Saint-Michel and Saint -Patrice-de-Sherrington and dismantled 3 drug trafficking cells; this led to the arrest of 13 people, who were either members or associates of the Rock Machine (9 men and 4 women).
 Out of the 15 covered by the warrants were arrested, including prominent Rock Machine member, Gilles "Bazou" Rondeau.
 A former member of the Palmers MC and Original Rock Machine.
 He had been arrested during Operation Amigo on June 5, 2002; the police seized several kinds of drugs.
 More than 1,000 methamphetamine tablets and at least 5 prohibited weapons, 2 bulletproof vests and more than $4,000 in cash.
+On January 3, 2015, Quebec police arrested a full-patch member of the Rock Machine in Joliette, Quebec.
+Philip Bergamo of the Rock Machine Quebec was charged with five counts of obstructing justice, possession of a prohibited weapon, possession of a weapon with intent to cause harm, intimidation and possession of narcotics.
+He would be released on bail shortly after.

-In 2015, Three members of the Rock Machine were arrested in Quebec for intimidation and fraud, they had made a deal with someone to invest $60,000 in one of their businesses, after receiving it they notified the individual that his contribution had been rejected by his bank.
-They then showed up at the man's residence and demanded he hand over a $30,000 vehicle as well as $30,000 in cash plus a demand in interest, which he agreed to several days later the victim learned that his shares had actually been cashed by the bank and he called the police.
+Also in 2015, three members of the Rock Machine Montreal chapter were imprisoned for their involvement in fraud incident.
+This included Jason Fluet, who had recently been promoted from the SS Elite Motorcycle Club.
+They had made a deal with someone to invest $60,000 in one of their businesses, after receiving it they notified the individual that his contribution had been rejected by his bank.
+They then showed up at the man's residence and demanded he hand over a two vehicles worth $30,000, $30,000 in cash and a demand in interest, which he agreed to several days later the victim learned that his shares had actually been cashed by the bank and he called the police.
+The Rock Machine had robbed him of a collective amount of $120,000.
+Quebec Police arrested Fluet and two full-patch members of the Rock Machine for intimidation and fraud.
+During the subsequent raid in Montreal, they seized three "cuts" displaying Rock Machine colours and patches and "significant" amounts of narcotics.